Seirdy/seirdy.one/content/posts/website-best-practices.md

 No matter how simple a page is, I don't think simplicity eliminates the need for testing.
 I outlined the need to analyze actual run-time behavior in [another post exploring how code alone doesn't give the full picture](https://seirdy.one/2022/02/02/floss-security.html).

+### Automated tests

+Automated tests--especially accessibility tests--are a supplement to manual tests, not a replacement for them.
+Think of them as time-savers that bring up issues for further research, containing both false positives and false negatives.

+These are the tools I use regularly.
+I've deliberately excluded tools that would be redundant.

+1. [Nu HTML checker](https://validator.nu/): The W3C's official HTML validator.
+Valid HTML ensures broader compatibility with a wider range of agents.
+Note that it uses Jigsaw under the hood for CSS validation, which hasn't implemented support for certain CSS features I've recommended elsewhere on this page.
+Watch out for false positives.

+2. [axe-core](https://github.com/dequelabs/axe-core): The current standard in accessibility testing.
+Most website auditors that run accessibility checks use this library under the hood.

+3. [Light&shy;house](https://developers.google.com/web/tools/lighthouse/): An auditing tool by Google that uses the DevTools protocol in any Chromium-based browser.
+Skip the "Access&shy;ibility" audits, since it just runs a subset of axe-core's audits.
+The most useful audit is the tap target size check in its "SEO" category.
+Note that your `sandbox` CSP directive will need to include `allow-scripts` for it to function.

+4. [Webhint](https://webhint.io/): Similar to Light&shy;house.
+Again, you can ignore the accessibility audits if you already use axe-core.
+I personally disagree with some of its hints: the "unneeded HTTP headers" hint ignores the fact that the CSP can have an effect on non-hypertext assets, the "HTTP cache" hint has an unreasonable bias against caching HTML, and the "Correct `Content-Type` header" recommends charset attributes a bit too aggressively[^17].

+5. [IBM Equal Access Access&shy;ibility Checker](https://www.ibm.com/able/toolkit/verify/automated/): Has a scope similar to axe-core.

+6. [AInspec&shy;tor](https://ainspector.disability.illinois.edu/): a Firefox addon that displays audits in the sidebar.
+In my experience, it does have many false-positives (especially regarding DPUB-ARIA); however, it has caught a few issues missed by all other tools.

+7. [Firefox's Access&shy;ibility Inspector](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/index.html#check-for-accessibility-issues): supports some very basic audits for contrast, keyboard access, and text labels.
+The accessibility tree is also a useful way to ensure that elements have accessible names.
+The keyboard audits have false-positives on non-interactive horizontally-scrollable elements, which need to be focusable.

+8. [Chrom&shy;ium's CSS Overview](https://developer.chrome.com/docs/devtools/css-overview/): can show some basic accessibility violations, including contrast violations.
+I recommend enabling the APCA-based contrast algorithm in the DevTools experimental settings first.
+Note that this uses an earlier version of APCA and does not account for contrast that is too high.

+9. [testssl.sh (cli)](https://testssl.sh/) or [SSL Labs' SSL Server Test (web, proprietary)](https://www.ssllabs.com/ssltest/): basically equivalent tools for auditing your TLS setup.
+I prefer testssl.sh.

+10. [Webbkoll](https://webbkoll.dataskydd.net/): basic security checks, focusing on HTTP headers.
+I consider it a spiritual successor to Mozilla's HTTP Ob&shy;servatory.

+### Un&shy;orthodox tests {#unorthodox-tests}

 In addition to standard testing, I recommend testing with unorthodox setups that are unlikely to be found in the wild.
 If a website doesn't work well in one of these tests, there's a good chance that it uses an advanced Web feature that can serve as a point of failure in other cases.
 Simple sites should be able to look good in a variety of situations out of the box.

 Your page should easily pass the harshest of tests without any extra effort if its HTML meets basic standards for well-written code (overlooking bad formatting and a lack of comments).
 Even if you use a complex static site generator, the final HTML should be simple, readable, and semantic.

-### Sample un&shy;orthodox tests {#sample-unorthodox-tests}

 These tests begin reasonably, but gradually grow absurd.
 Once again, use your judgement.

+1. Test in all three major browser engines: Blink, Gecko, and WebKit.
-1. Evaluate the heaviness and complexity of your scripts (if any) by testing with your browser's <abbr title="just-in-time">JIT</abbr> compilation disabled.[^17]
+2. Evaluate the heaviness and complexity of your scripts (if any) by testing with your browser's <abbr title="just-in-time">JIT</abbr> compilation disabled.[^18]
-2. Test using the Tor Browser's safest security level enabled (disables JS and other features).
+3. Test using the Tor Browser's safest security level enabled (disables JS and other features).
-3. Load just the HTML.
+4. Load just the HTML.
 No CSS, no images, etc. Try loading without inline CSS as well for good measure.
-4. Print out the site in black-and-white, preferably with a simple laser printer.
+5. Print some pages in black-and-white, preferably with a simple laser printer.
-5. Test with assistive technologies such as screen readers, magnifiers, and switch controls.
+6. Test with assistive technologies such as screen readers, magnifiers, and switch controls.
-6. Ensure the page responds correctly to browser zoom.
+7. Ensure the page responds correctly to browser zoom.
 No sizes or dimensions should remain "fixed" across zoom levels.
-7. Test keyboard navigability with the <kbd>Tab</kbd> key and [caret navigation](https://en.wikipedia.org/wiki/Caret_navigation).
+8. Test keyboard navigability with the <kbd>Tab</kbd> key and [caret navigation](https://en.wikipedia.org/wiki/Caret_navigation).
 Even without specifying tab indexes, tab selection should follow a logical order if you keep the layout simple.
-8. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
+9. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
-9. Test in an online website translator tool.
+10. Test in an online website translator tool.
-10. Read the (prettified and indented) HTML source itself and parse it with your brain.
+11. Read the (prettified and indented) HTML source itself and parse it with your brain.
 See if anything seems illogical or un&shy;necessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
-11. Test with unorthodox graphical browser engines, like NetSurf, Servo, or the Serenity OS browser.
+12. Test with unorthodox graphical browser engines, like NetSurf, Servo, or the Serenity OS browser.
-12. Try printing out your page in black-and-white from an unorthodox graphical browser.
+13. Try printing out your page in black-and-white from an unorthodox graphical browser.
-13. Download your webpage and test how multiple word processors render and generate PDFs from it.[^18]
+14. Download your webpage and test how multiple word processors render and generate PDFs from it.[^19]
-14. Combine conversion tools.
+15. Combine conversion tools.
 Combine an HTML-<wbr>to-<wbr>EPUB converter and an EPUB-<wbr>to-<wbr>PDF converter, or stack multiple article-extraction utilities.
 Be creative and enjoy breaking your site.
 When something breaks, examine the breakage and see if it's caused by an issue in your markup, or a CSS feature with an equivalent alternative.
-15. Build a time machine.
+16. Build a time machine.
 Travel decades--or perhaps centuries--into the future.
 Keep going forward until the WWW is breathing its last breath.
 Test your site on future browsers.
 Figuring out how to transfer your files onto their computers might take some time, but you have a time machine so that shouldn't be too hard.
 When you finish, go back in time to [meet Benjamin Franklin](https://xkcd.com/567/).

-I'm still on step 14, trying to find new ways to break this page.
+I'm still on step 15, trying to find new ways to break this page.
 If you come up with a new test, please [share it](mailto:~seirdy/seirdy.one-comments@lists.sr.ht).

 <figure>
 {{< picture name="serenity" alt="Retro-looking web browser with bitmap fonts showing this article's \"Code snippet 7\"." sf=2 >}}